patriziotufarolo/BluetoothProximitySensor/Documentation.md

 **Description**

-This class inherits from *BaseThread* and controls the connection to the bluetooth device.
+This class inherits from *BaseThread* and controls the connection to the Bluetooth device.
-The method *Android.Bluetooth.BluetoothDevice.Connect* is synchronous and blocking, so its execution would block the UI thread and all flows inside the application, so I've decided to run it in a separate thread, synchronized with the *BluetoothConnectedThread*(#BluetoothConnectedThread), that manages the bluetooth connection once established.
+The method *Android.Bluetooth.BluetoothDevice.Connect* is synchronous and blocking, so its execution would block the UI thread and all flows inside the application, so I've decided to run it in a separate thread, synchronized with the *BluetoothConnectedThread*(#BluetoothConnectedThread), that manages the Bluetooth connection once established.

 **Technical doc**

 Inherits from: *BaseThread*

-***Methods overriden:***
+***Overridden methods:***

 - *public void RunThread()*

     Manages the connect thread.
-It tries to connect to the bluetooth device, first using the *CreateRfcommSocketToServiceRecord* method.
+It tries to connect to the Bluetooth device, first using the *CreateRfcommSocketToServiceRecord* method.
 If it fails, for fallback, it invokes the method *CreateRfcommSocket* by using Java reflection (required in most recent version of Android).
     Once connected, asks the main thread to execute the *BluetoothConnectedThread*(#BluetoothConnectedThread).
-    The RFCOMM socket is created with the service UUID of serial protocol over bluetooth `00001101-0000-1000-8000-00805f9b34fb`.
+    The RFCOMM socket is created with the service UUID of serial protocol over Bluetooth `00001101-0000-1000-8000-00805f9b34fb`.

 ***Declared methods:***

 - *public void Cancel()*

-    Closes the bluetooth socket and let the thread die.
+    Closes the Bluetooth socket and let the thread die.